3

 Tank.jpg

-Below is the current slate of classes on offer for the fall 2024— but please check back again as more classes are added.
-Also note that the classes are in reverse chronological order, so classes that start the soonest will be further down:
+Below is the current slate of classes on offer — but please check back again as more classes are added.
+Also note that the classes are in reverse chronological order, so classes that start the soonest will be further down.
+Scroll even further down for classes that have been offered in the past — and feel free to contact me about any of these using the contact link at the bottom of this page!

 October 30 to December 18, 2024: With Kin We Share Our Breath: Writing with the More-Than-Human Universe (8 weeks, Wednesdays 5:15 PM–7:15 PM PT, offered independently (October 30; November 6, 13, 20, 27; December 4, 11, 18)): As climate change, pandemic threats, and technological dystopia loom ever larger in our consciousness, there is renewed interest in worldviews that emphasize beings, systems, and relationships that go beyond the human sphere.
 In fact, until the advent of colonialism and its associated ethic of exploitation, such other-than-human worldviews were widespread.
 Many animist cultures have long traditions of spirituality that recognize the personhood of animals, plants, landforms, water bodies, and even planets and stars, sometimes envisioning them as spirit beings with the power to create new relationships and connections in the living world.
 The marginalization of these traditions has shrunk both our worldviews and our imaginations—and conversely, exploring these traditions can help us find new ways to move forward through our interconnected crises.
 In this eight-week, part-generative, part-analytic class, we’ll engage with myths, poems, songs, and commentaries drawn from a wide range of traditions—from Hinduism to Islam, from various Indigenous traditions to Buddhism, from old Russian paganism to ancient African religions, and many more.
 With a sweeping scope to match this class’s electrifying charge, we’ll trace histories through colonialism and the climate crisis, and the traditional countercurrents that have pushed back.
 And we’ll consider how those traditions can help create new visions of an ethical future that finds power in the interconnected web of creation.
 Throughout, we’ll have time to create vibrant new work infused with the energy of those traditions, to share with and inspire one another.
 Join me in this journey as we become our own shamans of the future!
 Class tuition will be $350.
 This independently-offered class is confirmed to run, and slots still remain—if interested, please email me directly using the contact link below.